 Two large farms existed inside the town bounderies of Port Royal.
 One was commonly known as the Moyer Farm.
-The second was the Groninger-Gilson Farm.
+The second was the Groninger Farm.
 This second farm was located in the western section of the town between Eighth Street and the Tuscarora Creek.

 The Groninger Farm gets its name from Jacob Groninger, son of Leonard Groninger and Barbara May.
 Jacob's son Leonard Groninger was the next owner.
 Leonard was followed by Robert Elliott Groninger.
 It was while Robert E. owned the farm that lots were sold off along the extension of Main Street, more commonly known as Town Lane.
 Eventually subsequent owners developed lots on the Milford Street Extension and Ninth Street.

 For a number of years the farm's large barn (with Gambrel Roof) was a prominent fixture sitting behind the Point Service Station.

-During the middle of the twentieth century the farm was operated by Guy and Nellie Gilson.
+During the middle of the twentieth century the farm was operated by Guy and Nellie (Weimer) Gilson.
 (Unsure whether they owned, or leased, the property.)